Honeybee: Locality-enhanced Projector for Multimodal LLM: Qualitative Analysis

 \subsection{Attention Comparison between Resampler and D-Abstractor}

-As discussed in \Cref{subsubsec:motivation}, the resampler tends to primarily focus on salient regions, whereas our proposed abstractors are designed to preserve local contexts effectively.
+As discussed in \Cref{subsubsec:motivation}, the vanilla abstractor (\ie, resampler) tends to primarily focus on salient regions, whereas our locality-enhanced abstractor (\ie, \dabs) is designed to preserve local contexts effectively.
 To further validate this, we examined attention maps from both the resampler and the D-Abstractor for their every learnable query ($M$=144).
 From \cref{fig:qualitative_attn}, we observe that queries of the resampler only attend to specific salient areas, suggesting the potential loss of detailed information.
 On the other hand, in the case of \dabs, each learnable query locally abstracts visual features across the whole feature map, which provides fine-grained and comprehensive information about the image.
-This result indicates that our proposed abstractors benefit in improving the performance of spatial understanding tasks requiring capturing diverse relationships and objects in an image.
+This result indicates that our proposed projectors benefit in improving the performance of spatial understanding tasks that require to capture diverse relationships and objects in an image.